|

 of 14.
 If police are convinced the boy broke the law, he would be sent to a welfare office, which would decide whether to

+turn the case over to a family court.
 Calls for stiffer penalties against young criminals grew after a gruesome

 murder in 1997 by a 14-year-old boy.
 He beheaded an 11-year-old boy and placed the head on the gate of the junior high school